OfficeDev/Microsoft-Teams-Samples/samples/msgext-ai-sentiment-analysis/nodejs/Readme.md

     ```bash
     npm install
     ```
-1) Update the `.env` configuration for the bot to use the `MicrosoftAppId`, `MicrosoftAppPassword`, `SECRET_OPENAI_API_KEY`,`AzureOpenAPIKey` and `BaseUrl`  with application base url.
+1) Update the `.env` configuration for the bot to use the `MicrosoftAppId`, `MicrosoftAppPassword`,`AzureOpenAPIKey` and `BaseUrl`  with application base url.
 For e.g., your ngrok url.
 (Note the MicrosoftAppId is the AppId created in step 1 (Setup for Bot), the MicrosoftAppPassword is referred to as the "client secret" in step 1 (Setup for Bot) and you can always create a new client secret anytime.)

 1) Run your app